-An insane man pulled up spikes and disarranged rails on the Union Pacific near Muncie station.
+An insane man pulled up spikes and disarranged rails on the Union Pacific near Muncle station.

-John J. O'Neill, ex-member of congress from the old Eleventh Missouri district, died in St. Louis.
-Gen. Booth, of Salvation Army fame was in Kansas City Saturday. leaving Monday for Denver.
-Attorney General Boyle of Kansas, says the eight hour law does not apply to Policemen and firemen.
-Frances E. Willard's will provides that her estate, valued at over \$20,- hands.
-The war department is annoyed by sensational rumors circulated concerning activity at the sea coast de-The entire line of the Kansas Paeific from Kansas City to Denver was bought by the reorganization committee.
-In a quarrel arising from an old feud, J. W. Kibble shot and perhaps fatally wounded W. A. Watson at Nekoma, Kan, Ex-Superintendent of Census Porter thinks the Maine was blown up from without, but it will be difficult to fix the blame.
-Wednesday, Feb.
-23.
+John J. O'Neill, ex-member of coness from the old Eleventh Missouri district, died in St. Louis.
+Gen. Booth, of Salvation Army fame was in Kansas City Saturday, leaving Monday for Denver.
+Attorney General Boyle of Kansas, ays the eight hour law does not apply to Policemen and firemen.
+Frances E. Willard's will provides that her estate, valued at over \$20,-000 shall pass into the Temple fund.

+Near Clifton, O. T., George Sawyer, aged 17, was killed by the accidental discharge of a gun in his brother's in a quarrel arising from an old feud, J. W. Kibble shot and perhaps fatally wounded W. A. Watson at Ne-